-B. Short Term Goals
+A. Short-Term Goals

-- 1. Achieve a 95.6 percent fund utilization rate [cumulative loan agreements to the cumulative funds available for projects] for FY 2016. - 2.
+- 1. Achieve a 95.6 percent fund utilization rate [cumulative loan agreements to the cumulative funds available for projects] for FY 2018. - 2.
 To improve the coordination of DWSRF financial assistance, planning, permitting, and enforcement activities among DEP, PENNVEST and other agencies, including the Public Utility Commission. - 3.
 To continue outreach efforts to systems across the Commonwealth.
 This outreach is structured to inform systems of the availability of funds, the application procedures and federal requirements. - 4.
 Continue to ensure compliance with federal requirements related to the Disadvantaged Business Enterprise (DBE) program, Davis Bacon and American Iron and Steel. - 5.
 Finalize revised Chapter 963 PENNVEST regulations and eliminate Chapters 961 and 965. - 6.
-Finalize the Operating Agreement (OA) between the Commonwealth of Pennsylvania and the U.S. EPA to more accurately reflect current policies and procedures. - 7.
 Implement a federal trust indenture that will allow for the issuance of revenue bonds, commercial paper, and implementation of a loan/bond guarantee program.
-It will be cross-collateralized with the CWSRF. - 8.
+It will be cross-collateralized with the CWSRF. - 7.
 Pennsylvania is exploring options and opportunities to address potential issues with lead in water systems and how we can utilize the DWSRF to help systems and individuals mitigate any issues.